-(no earlier than) Tailored Plan-eligible Populations April 2023 • Benefici aries with a serious emotional disturbance (SED) or a diagnosis of severe substance use disorder (SUD) or TBI • Beneficiaries with a developmental disability as defined in G.S.
-122C 3(12a) • Beneficiaries with a mental illness diagnosis who also meet any of the following criteria: 0 serious and persistent mental illness, as those terms are defined in the 2012 settlement agreement between the Department and the United States Department of Justice, including individuals enrolled in and served under the Transitions to Community Living (TCL) - ed under the Transitions to Community Living (TCL) settlement agreement alizations or readmissions within the prior 10 menths 0 alizations or readmissions within the prior 18 months the emergency department for a psychiatric problem 0 within the prior 18 months and are assessed by the 0 MCO to have had one or more involuntary treatment episodes 0 within the prior 18 months • Benefici aries who, regardless of diagnosis, meet any of the following criteria: 0 s using behavioral health crisis services within the prior 18 months and are assessed by the Department as e ÷ .
-0 Beneficiaries receiving any of the behavioral heal th, I/DD, or TBI services that are covered by LME-MCOs and that shall not be covered through any NC Medica id Managed Care contract other than Tailored Plan 0 - eiving behavioral health, I/DD, or TBI services funded with or any combination of non-Medicaid funds, in addition to the services covered by Medicaid 0 • ned in the 2016 settlement agreement between the Department and Disability Rights of North Carolir 0 Children Children aged 0 to 3 years old with, or at risk for, • ion Programs who meet criteria established by the Istice of the Department of Public Safety and Delinquency elayed Populations Department in foster care, receiving Title IV-E adoption No Earlier Than December 2023 - assistance, under the age of 26 and formerly were in the foster care system • d-only beneficiaries receiving long-stay nursing No Later than 5 Years After Standard Plan Launch home services • Individuals who are dual-eligible for Medicare and No Later than 5 Years After Standard Plan Launch Medicai -
+Tailored Plan-eligible Populations ^{14,15} October 2023 Members with an SED or a diagnosis of severe SUD or TBI

+- Members with a developmental disability as defined in North Carolina General Statute 122C 3(12a) - Members with a mental illness diagnosis who also meet any of the following criteria: - Members with SMI or serious and persistent mental illness, as those terms are defined in the 2012 settlement agreement between the Department and the United States Department of Justice, including individuals enrolled in and served under the Transitions to Community Living (TCL) settlement agreement - o Members with two or more psychiatric hospitalizations or readmissions within the prior 18 months - Members who have had two or more visits to the emergency department for a psychiatric problem within the prior 18 months and are assessed by the Department as eligible for the Tailored Plan - o Individuals known to the Department or an LME-MCO to have had one or more involuntary treatment episodes within the prior 18 months - Members who, regardless of diagnosis, meet any of the following criteria: - Members who have had two or more episodes using behavioral health crisis services within the prior 18 months and are assessed by the Department as eligible for the Tailored Plan - Members receiving any of the behavioral health, I/DD or TBI services that are covered by LME-MCOs and that shall not be covered through any NC Medicaid Managed Care contract other than Tailored Plans - Members who are receiving or need to receive behavioral health, I/DD or TBI services funded with state, local, federal or other non-Medicaid funds, or any combination of non-Medicaid funds, in addition to the services covered by Medicaid - Children with complex needs, as that term is defined in the 2016 settlement agreement between the Department and Disability Rights of North Carolina - Children aged 0 to 3 years old with, or at risk for, developmental delay or disability - Children and youth involved with the Division of Juvenile Justice of the Department of Public Safety and Delinquency Prevention Programs who meet criteria established by the Department

+Other Delayed Populations 16 • Children who are in foster care, receiving Title IV-E adoption assistance, or under the age of 26 and formerly were in the foster care system No earlier than December 2023 • Medicaid-only members receiving long-stay nursing home services No later than five years after Standard Plan launch • Individuals who are dually-eligible for Medicare and Medicaid No later than five years after Standard Plan launch

 Within this document, the term "plans" refers to Standard Plans and/or Tailored Plans.
-The document explicitly references the CFSP, EBCI Tribal Option, CCNC and the PIHP respectively, when provisions also apply to them.
+The document references the EBCI Tribal Option, CCNC and the PIHP, respectively, when provisions also apply to them but is not an exhaustive account of all state requirements related to these entities.